whosesmile/grunt-px2rem/README.md

 }).triggerHandler('resize');
 ```

-**In browser, the smallest font-size is 6px, It means some times if you set the root too small, It maybe not work normally when the screen change too small.**
+**In browser, the smallest font-size is 6px, It means if you set the root too small, font-size  wont work when the screen change too small.**

 ###Important
 ---